 Baby car seat safety in particular is of paramount importance and a topic that we explore in further detail in the types of child car seat section.

 As with seatbelt legislation, it is a legal requirement that children are using the appropriate child seat for their weight, age or height.
 Not using a car seat is incredibly irresponsible and puts children’s lives in danger.
-If you are caught failing to ensure that a child passenger is not using an appropriate child restraint, you could face a fine of up to £500.
-There are other implications too: any claims against your motor insurance could be affected and you may also face civil proceedings if you fail to safely carry someone else’s child.
+Failure to ensure a child passenger is using an appropriate restraint, could land you with a fine of up to £500.
+There are other implications, too: any claims against your motor insurance could be affected and you may also face civil proceedings if you fail to safely carry someone else’s child.